stasemsoft/S1CB-Software/docs/git/index.md

 ## git basic concepts

-First a little explanation of some concepts we will use later on:
+First some explanation of some concepts we will use later on.
+In the next chapter we will go hands on.

+The first concept we have to grasp is that of a `repository`: you could see a repository like a datastore, where files can be stored in directories.

 Suppose there is a `repository` on a `git server` containing a project you are going to work on.
 To start working on it you first `clone` the project: this means `git` will create a local copy of the repository, including the history of all files in the project.
 The last version of the files will be appointed as `working dir`.
 You can edit your files locally in this working dir the way you normally do: can be done with any editor, or using an IDE (Integrated Development Environment).